Oil Pulling With Coconut Oil Chews

 Read my affiliate policy.

-Wellness Mama » Blog » Natural Remedies » Coconut Oil Pulling Chews
+Wellness Mama » Blog » Natural Remedies » Oil Pulling With Coconut Oil Chews

 I’m a big fan of oil pulling.
-I’ve shared before how I originally started this age-old practice and why I eventually started using coconut oil for oil pulling instead.
+I’ve shared before how I started this age-old practice and why I started oil pulling with coconut oil instead.
+I decided to give my oral routine an upgrade with these coconut oil pulling chews with essential oils!

-The idea is that the oil is able to reach and help remove harmful substances in the mouth like bacteria and plaque.
-Unlike alcohol-based mouthwashes and regular toothpaste, oil may be able to reach parts of the gum and between the teeth and the naturally antibacterial properties of oils like coconut may help break down bacteria.
+The idea is that the oil can reach and help remove harmful substances in the mouth, like bacteria and plaque.
+Unlike alcohol-based mouthwashes and toothpaste, oil may be able to get to hard to reach parts of the gum.
+And the naturally antibacterial properties of oils like coconut may help break down bacteria.

-Many people report that their teeth and gums feel much cleaner when using oil pulling regularly.
-Others notice that bad breath goes away.
-Personally, I saw a reduction in gum swelling and in plaque on my teeth and my dentist commented on how clean and plaque-free my teeth were after I added oil pulling to my oral health routine.
+Many report their teeth and gums feel much cleaner when regularly using oil pulling.
+Others notice bad breath goes away.
+Personally, I saw less gum swelling and plaque on my teeth.
+My dentist even commented how clean and plaque-free my teeth were after I added oil pulling to my oral health routine.

 Coconut Oil Pulling Chews